 |Criteria for Study Inclusion|

-We are interested in research that directly addresses non-traditional workers.
-This includes attempts to measure the size and composition of the non-traditional workforce and/or to describe the experiences of non-traditional workers.
+We are interested in research that directly addresses non-standard workers.
+This includes attempts to measure the size and composition of the non-standard workforce and/or to describe the experiences of non-traditional workers.

 Research must present original data (survey, interviews, employment records, etc.) or contain original analysis of public datasets (CPS, GSS, tax data, etc.).